yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 	"./grid.png|Running in the 90s (`GRID Autosport`)"
   >}}

-Not stopping there, FearlessTobi also fixed yuzu-cmd, our command line version, to {{< gh-hovercard "11371" "properly load updates and DLC" >}} when booting a game old-school style.
+Not stopping there, FearlessTobi also fixed yuzu's command line arguments, to {{< gh-hovercard "11371" "properly load updates and DLC" >}} when booting a game for example when using an user made script.

 Users reported that some RomFS dumps from games don’t always include all game assets, with one example being `KLONOA Phantasy Reverie Series`. byte[]’s investigation showed that several areas of the RomFS dump code were… of low quality.